 As a method to prevent the spread of both COVID-19 and undue panic, it is recommended that all building boards convene a meeting to discuss an action plan for keeping all residents and building staff safe.
 Even if the risks appear minimal, it is important for the sake of peace of mind that a building’s board be seen to be taking this seriously.
 If you, as a tenant or owner, have not received any guidelines, then you should contact your landlord, management company, or board member to confirm what is being done.

 Separate Facts from Fiction and Guard Against StigmaSeparate Facts from Fiction and Guard Against Stigma

 There’s a lot of information out there now on social media and even some news sites not based on facts.
 Building management can prevent the spread of undue panic and stigmatization against certain groups, ensuring all tenants and staff are kept up to date on the latest fact-based information.
 No matter how scary things might look, that is no excuse for spreading racism and discrimination.
 When informing residents on the virus, only verifiable sources should be referenced, such as the CDC and WHO websites.

 Recommended Guidelines for DisinfectionRecommended Guidelines for Disinfection

 Building management should implement the following policies to ensure proper disinfection of the premises.

 - Have all staff wear and use personal protection items such as gloves per existing protocols and procedures.
-There is no need for staff or tenants to use facemasks if they aren’t sick.
+Make sure to implant face mask-wearing by staff and tenants.

 - Provide an alcohol-based hand sanitizer for use in all common areas and entrances.
 Encourage all tenants and visitors to make use of it.